chuckie82/skopi/docs/installation.md

 pip install cupy --no-cache-dir
 ```

-Using CuPy changes the behavior of pysingfel in that it returns a CuPy array when you would be expecting a NumPy one, which other libraries might not be able to use.
+Using CuPy changes the behavior of skopi in that it returns a CuPy array when you would be expecting a NumPy one, which other libraries might not be able to use.
 You can also not use NumPy functions on CuPy arrays.
-However, you can access NumPy/CuPy (whichever pysingfel uses) by using `xp` from the module `util`.
+However, you can access NumPy/CuPy (whichever skopi uses) by using `xp` from the module `util`.
 You can then write NumPy/CuPy compatible code using functions as `xp.abs(numpy_or_cupy_array)`.
 Sometimes, you need to actually have a NumPy array.
 To cast either arrays into a NumPy one, use `asnumpy` from the same module: `asnumpy(numpy_or_cupy_array)`.
 The reverse operation (turning a NumPy array into a NumPy/CuPy one) can be performed using `xp.asarray`.
 To know which one you are using, type `xp.__name__`.
 Get `xp` and `asnumpy` with:
 ```
-from pysingfel.util import xp, asnumpy
+from skopi.util import xp, asnumpy
 ```

-Since CuPy can be difficult to use for untrained users, it is deactivated by default. pysingfel will only use CuPy if CuPy is installed and the environment variable USE_CUPY is set to 1 (before loading pysingfel).
+Since CuPy can be difficult to use for untrained users, it is deactivated by default. skopi will only use CuPy if CuPy is installed and the environment variable USE_CUPY is set to 1 (before loading skopi).
 To set the environment variable, type
 ```
 export USE_CUPY=1